CGMSP/HTML-Curriculum/README.md

 The `DOCTYPE` tells the browsers how to display the page.
 There used to be several different `DOCTYPE`s, but as of the release of HTML5, you will almost certainly ever write `<!DOCTYPE html>`.
 This signals to the browser to render the page using HTML5 standards (the current HTML standard).

 The `html` tag is the container for the `head` and `body` containers.
 It signals to the browser that everything between the tags are HTML.
 Note that while the `DOCTYPE` declaration didn't have a closing tag, that `html`, `head`, and `body` all have opening and closing tags so you can put stuff between them.
+Tags `<br>` (line break), and `<hr>` (make a big line on the webpage) also don't need a closing tad.
+This is because the line break or the line doesn't go on forever.
+However, text ends.
+This is why tags like `<p>` (paragraph) and headings need closing tags.
+The `<div>` tag is for dividing the page up, so they need closing tags.

 `head` and `body` are the containers for the rest of the content.
 For information you want the user's browser to know or search engines to know, you use `head`.
 Content that you want displayed to the person visiting your site, you use `body`.
 Just remember, if the user is meant to see something it probably goes in the `body`, otherwise it should go in the `head`.